Skip to content

 Which inputs matter most

 You enter Normal Monthly Income (After Tax), Statutory or Employer Monthly Pay During Leave, Leave Length, Current Maternity Savings, and Monthly Household Expenses.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 What's happening under the hood